sirdavy/CV/README.md

 ## Interests
-*  📝 **Writing:** Still have a hand in ongoing projects including a podcast with a well-known comedian being released  Summer 2023.
+*  📝 **Writing:** I still have a hand in ongoing projects including a podcast with a well-known comedian being released Summer 2023.
 * 📻 **Hacking Electronics:** Making guitar pedals and amplifiers out of vintage radios.
 * 🎸 **Guitar:** Making music with friends.
 * 🌑 **Sport:** Squash, running, swimming.